apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Learn about the fundamental concepts Swift uses to enable data-race-free concurrent code.

+Concurrent programming is important in modern software development for improving responsiveness and leveraging multicore processors through parallelization.
+Concurrent code is also a notorious source of difficult runtime bugs known as _data races_.
+Data-race safety is critical for taking full advantage of concurrency without the risk of introducing hard-to-debug runtime failures into your code.

-Traditionally, mutable state had to be manually protected via careful runtime synchronization.
-Using tools such as locks and queues, the prevention of data races was entirely up to the programmer.
-This is notoriously difficult not just to do correctly, but also to keep correct over time.
+A data race occurs when one thread accesses memory while the same memory is being mutated by another thread.
+Before Swift 6, shared state had to be manually protected through careful runtime synchronization using tools such as locks and queues, leaving prevention of data races entirely up to the programmer.
+This is difficult to write correctly and to maintain as code evolves over time.
+When the programmer makes a mistake that leads to a data race, the behavior of the code at runtime is unpredictable, making data races exceptionally difficult to reproduce, debug, and fix.
-Even determining the _need_ for synchronization may be challenging.
-Worst of all, unsafe code does not guarantee failure at runtime.
-This code can often frequently seem to work, possibly requiring highly unusual conditions to exhibit the incorrect and unpredictable behavior characteristic of a data race.

-More formally, a data race occurs when one thread accesses memory while the same memory is being mutated by another thread.
-The Swift 6 language mode eliminates these problems by preventing data races at compile time.
+The Swift 6 language mode defines away data races at compile time by identifying and diagnosing risk of concurrent access to shared state.

-> Important: You may have encountered constructs like `async`/`await` and actors in other languages.
-Pay extra attention, as similarities to these concepts in Swift may only be superficial.

 ## Data Isolation